jayzheng98/jayzheng98.github.io/_projects/project2.md

 **1.** The expanding scale of cyberspace leads to a sharp increase in the amount of security-related data, which are diverse, fragmented, and heterogeneous.
 The main challenge in current security analysis is not the shortage of data, but how to combine information from various sources into a single model

 **2.** Knowledge graph is a large-scale semantic model composed of vertices and edges.
 It can intuitively model various cybersecurity scenarios.
-Entities such as vulnerabilities, attack patterns, and product names, can be represented as nodes in the graph.
-The relationships between entities can be represented as edges connecting the nodes

-**3.** This section intends to merge all the outputs of aforementioned work and some existing achievements to construct a **KG of railway signal system**, which will further be the foundation of the anomaly detection experiment
+This section intends to merge all the outputs of aforementioned work and some existing achievements to construct a **KG of railway signal system**, which will further be the foundation of the anomaly detection experiment

 ## Design
-**1.** A review article "[Recent Progress of Using Knowledge Graph for Cybersecurity](https://www.mdpi.com/2079-9292/11/15/2287)" provides us with a general architecture of KG:
+**1.** The review article "[Recent Progress of Using Knowledge Graph for Cybersecurity](https://www.mdpi.com/2079-9292/11/15/2287)" provides us with a general architecture with 4 dimensions of KG:

 <div align="center"> <img alt="p2-8" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-8.png?raw=true" width="540px"> </div><br>

-**2.** On the basis of this template, we are going to transform the raw data of each part into **graph structure**, and eventually merge them together to construct the knowledge graph
+**2.** On the basis of this template, we are going to transform the raw data of each dimension into **graph structure**, and eventually merge them together to construct the knowledge graph

 ## Development
 ### Knowledge data